kserve/kserve/python/kfserving/README.md

 KFServing is a unit of model serving.
 KFServing's python libraries implement a standardized KFServer library that is extended by model serving frameworks such as XGBoost and PyTorch.
 It encapsulates data plane API definitions and storage retrieval for models.

-KFServing provides many funtionalities, including among others:
+KFServing provides many functionalities, including among others:

 * Registering a model and starting the server
 * Prediction Handler